 The country is ruled by diverse dynasties like the Kirant, Lichchhavis, Mallas, and Shah – all with their own distinct cultures and architectures.
-And these rulers have left various natural as well as religious, cultural, and architectural heritages.
+And these rulers have left various religious, cultural, architectural and natural heritage of Nepal.

-Out of the ten UNESCO World Heritage sites found in Nepal, seven are situated inside the Kathmandu valley, including temples, palaces, and other architecturally important monuments as listed below.
+Out of the top ten UNESCO world heritage sites in Nepal, seven are situated inside the Kathmandu valley, featuring temples, palaces, and other architecturally important monuments.

 With its massive mandala, Boudha – situated to the northeast of the capital city – is the largest spherical Stupa in Nepal.
 It is the most important shrine for Tibetan Buddhists who visit the site frequently along with other Hindu pilgrims.
 And, it is also the single largest Chorten in the world.

 Made up of large amounts of gold, every part of the monument’s architecture has an abstract spiritual meaning.
-Surrounded by Tibetan monasteries, a number of souvenir shops, restaurants, and hotels, Boudhanath Stupa is one of the most famous tourist destinations in Nepal.
+Surrounded by Tibetan monasteries, souvenir shops, restaurants, and hotels, Boudhanath Stupa is one of the most famous tourist destinations in Nepal, highlighting the importance of national heritage in Nepal in points.

 Many visitors experience spiritual peace as they do their ritual circumnavigation of the dome beneath the peaceful wisdom eyes of the Buddha that gaze out at them from within the gilded central tower.